 The Positive Image Program enlightens elementary, middle, and high school students on the viability of HBCU’s as an option for higher learning.
 Participating HBCU Competition Queens and their respective Kings visit selected schools in the surrounding Atlanta area to encourage positive leadership and build self-esteem.
 On the Thursday during Hall of Fame Weekend the Queens and Kings engage in conversation with the students focusing on leadership roles in the community, school community and organizations.
 They enlighten the schools they visit on being a positive role model and the importance of higher education.
-They also encourage students to be involved in school organizations and school activities that will reflect good leadership that will carry them into their college career and beyond.
+They also encourage students to be involved in school organizations and school activities that will carry them into their college career and beyond.
 The Queens and Kings expand on their personal testimonies or their leadership roles to lead the students in the right direction.

 CALL TO WOMANHOOD SYMPOSIUM